Commercial Mortgages Definition & Best Practices Guide

 • Mortgages for industrial parks

-Business office property mortgages including:
+Business office property mortgages, including:

 • Mortgages for offices above shops